mediaopt/paypal-commercetools-connector/docs/PayPal.md

 1. The connector receives the request that includes:
     - orderId(optional) - the order id to be captured.
     - optional any other data that match [PayPal Authorize order body specification](https://developer.paypal.com/docs/api/orders/v2/#orders_authorize).
-2. If not provided in the request the order_id will be read from the payment and PayPal api authorize order will be triggered with the id and any other passed data.
+2. If not provided in the request the order_id will be read from the payment and PayPal API authorize order will be triggered with the id and any other passed data.
 3. The connector updates commercetools payment object and adds a transaction to it.
 Transaction data depend on the PayPal response.